stride3d/stride-website/posts/2023-09-14-embracing-open-source-stride-as-an-alternative-to-unity.md

 - [Stride's Manual](https://doc.stride3d.net/latest/en/manual/): A comprehensive guide that covers everything from basic setup to advanced features.
 - [Stride's Tutorials](https://doc.stride3d.net/latest/en/tutorials/): Step-by-step tutorials to help you get your first project off the ground.
 - [Discord]({{ site.links.discord-url }}): Join the community on Discord for real-time discussions and the latest updates.

+## How to Find Answers

+Consider checking these platforms where your query may have already been addressed or where you can gain more context:

+- [Discord]({{ site.links.discord-url }}): Use the search functionality in our Discord channel to see if your topic has been discussed before.
+- GitHub Issues: Navigate to [Stride's GitHub Issues](https://github.com/stride3d/stride/issues) to see if your question is related to a known issue or feature request.
+- GitHub Discussion: Participate in [Stride's GitHub Discussions]({{ site.links.github-discussions-url }}) to engage with the community and explore various topics.

+This proactive approach not only helps you get immediate answers but also makes it easier for the community to focus on unresolved or unique queries.

+## Closing Thoughts 🙂

+If you've made it this far, congratulations 🎉!
+You now have a comprehensive understanding of Stride, its capabilities, and how it compares to Unity.
+The world of game development is vast and ever-changing 🌍, but the emergence of community-driven, open-source engines like Stride showcases the exciting directions the industry is taking.
+With its C# focus 🎯, extensive .NET support 💻, and flexible licensing 📜, Stride is a formidable option for both new and experienced developers.

+As the saying goes, the best way to learn is by doing 🛠️.
+So dive in 🏊, start a project 🚀, and don't hesitate to participate in the community discussions on Discord or GitHub 👨‍💻👩‍💻.
+Your journey with Stride is what you make of it, and the resources and community are here to support you every step of the way 🤗.

+Thank you for reading 📖, and happy coding 💻👩‍💻👨‍💻!